David Guiney: Books

-He was acknowledged as Ireland's foremost authority on the Olympics and published over thirty books on a wide variety of sports, including Gaelic games, rugby, soccer and golf.
+Guiney was acknowledged as Ireland's foremost authority on the Olympics and published over thirty books on a wide variety of sports, including Gaelic games, rugby, soccer and golf.
 Books on the Olympic games included The friendly Olympics (1982), written about the 1932 games; and Ireland and the Olympic games (1976).
 He also wrote four books of sporting reminiscences: A little wine and a few friends (1976), The days of the little green apples (1976), Good days and good friends (1985), and Happy hours (1994.

 Award schemes

-He was involved in the establishment and development of many Irish sports awards, including the All-Stars and the GAA Player of the Month scheme.
+Guiney was involved in the establishment and development of many Irish sports awards, including the All-Stars and the GAA Player of the Month scheme.
 His roles included chair of the Association of Sports Journalists of Ireland (ASJI), and being prominent in the International Sports Press Association, and the International Association of Olympic Historians (ISOH) as well as being a former chairman of the Rugby Writers of Ireland.

 Marriage and death

-He married Phyllis (‘Phyl’) Ludgate from Dublin in 1947, a relation of the Irish champion weight thrower Tom Ludgate; they had three children.
-He died after a short illness in the Mater Hospital on 14 October 2000, and was cremated after a funeral service in St Mary's Church of Ireland, Howth.
+Guiney married Phyllis (‘Phyl’) Ludgate from Dublin in 1947, a relation of the Irish champion weight thrower Tom Ludgate; they had three children.
+He died after a short illness at the Mater Hospital, on 14 October 2000, and was cremated after a funeral service in St Mary's Church of Ireland, Howth.